james-julius/keyword-research-tool/README.md

 - Mobile responsive design

 ### Security
-- API keys are only stored in browser memory
+- API keys are only stored in browser localStorage
 - No server-side storage of credentials
 - HTTPS recommended for production use